-If I had to pick just one beach to visit for the rest of my life, it’d be Agios Prokopios on the Cycladic Island of Naxos, Greece.
+If I had to pick just one beach to visit for the rest of my life, it’d be Agios Prokopios Beach on the Cycladic Island of Naxos, Greece.

 It’s not just incredibly beautiful, it also has the perfect combination of sand, local flavour and summer vibes to keep you feeling totally blissed out.

 I’m not gonna lie.
 There are definitely more beautiful beaches in the world.
-I’ve been lucky enough to visit some of the best in the Maldives, Indonesia, Italy and Greece.
+I’ve been lucky enough to visit some of the best in the Maldives, Indonesia, Italy and Thailand.
 Some of them literally took my breath away (Porto Katsiki in Lefkada for one), but humble little Agios Prokopios Beach remains my world favourite.

 Read on to discover exactly why Agios Prokopios should be your top summer beach pick in Europe too!

 - 1 Agios Prokopios has the perfect European summer beach vibe, but it’s not crowded.

 - 2 Agios Prokopios Beach has the clearest water I’ve ever seen.

 - 3 Agios Prokopios beach is covered with champagne coloured sand that’s… not quite sand.